OpenstackForkedProjects/openstack-tutorial/tutorial/troubleshooting1.rst

     dhcp-option-force=26,1400

-Note that we are using 1400 because our GRE networks are incapsulated themselves into another GRE tunnel (the "outer" OpenStack cloud `cloud-test`)
+Note that we are using 1400 because our GRE networks are incapsulated themselves into another GRE tunnel (the "outer" OpenStack cloud http://cscs2015.s3it.uzh.ch)

 Nested GRE
 ----------